SamWindell/Signet/docs/usage.md

 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 ## auto-tune
 #### Description:
-Auto-tune: tunes the file(s) to their nearest detected musical pitch.
+AutoTune: tunes the file(s) to their nearest detected musical pitch.
 For example, a file with a detected pitch of 450Hz will be tuned to 440Hz (A4).

 #### Usage:
 auto-tune `[OPTIONS]`